ilramdhan/ilramadhan/README.md

 ### 👨‍💻 Professional Background

-- Mobile Developer Cohort at Bangkit Academy 2023 By Google, GoTo, Traveloka
-- Android Engineering (Kotlin) Bootcamp at SYNRGY Academy.
-- Design Marketing and Public Relations team at STMIK Sinar Nusantara
 - Fullstack Web Developer at PT.
+Mutuading Tekstil (2024 - present).
+- Fullstack Web Developer at PT.
 Royal Dparagon Land (2023).
-- Fullstack Web Developer at PT.
-Mutuading Tekstil (2024 - present).
+- Mobile Developer Cohort at Bangkit Academy 2023 By Google, GoTo, Traveloka (2023).
+- Android Engineering (Kotlin) Bootcamp at SYNRGY Academy (2023).
-- Graduate Student Majoring in Informatics at STMIK Sinar Nusantara
+- Graduate Student Majoring in Informatics at STMIK Sinar Nusantara (2024).
-- Graduate Student Majoring in Management at the Open University.
+- Graduate Student Majoring in Management at the Open University (2024).
+- Design Marketing and Public Relations team at STMIK Sinar Nusantara (2023).

 ### 💡 What I'm Up To